Chia-Lo/TCR-signal-strength-modulates-antigen-specific-CD8-T-cell-pathogenicity-in-non-obese-diabetic-mice/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the appropriate directory.
-3. Open the R Studio project file.
+3. Open the TCR repertoire R Studio project file.
 4. Run the R scripts associated with each figure to generate the plots.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Citation